 - Stuff cookies or cupcakes with it.
 Or top an entire sheet cake.

-- Stir it into cooked oatmeal for a sweet breakfast treat.
+- Stir it into cooked oatmeal for a sweet breakfast treat or even into yogurt.

 - Use it to fill sweet rolls

 - Or my preferred method, and reason for wearing sweat pants most days 😜…eat it straight up with a spoon!